 His work is primarily influenced by ecological crisis as it relates to habitat loss and drought, and the subsequent impact on species extinction and human migration.
 Technically, his painting manifests the artistic philosophy of the Qing Dynasty painter Shi-Tao, who emphasized subjective perspective and the use of shifting negative space.
 D’Agostino’s installations are built using basic carpentry skills similar to 19th century American village manufacturing.
 The installations embrace the early childhood educational ideals of Friedrich Froebel, the 19th c.
 German philosopher who invented ‘kindergarten’--but with an adult twist.

 David maintains a parallel creative path between painting (which he sells commercially) and installations (which he most often exhibits in public venues and museums).
 For community outreach, David teaches and volunteers through Catholic Charities mentoring local refugee youth from Afghanistan and Iraq.
+He is an officer of the Albuquerque Zen Center.

 Poem (88), Atlanta